wearekuva/oui/README.md

 ```
 npm install @marklundin/oui --save
 ```

-You can also grab a copy from the [dist](./dist) folder.
-It comes in minified and production flavours.

 Once installed, create an object containing some properties or reference to an existing object.
 Calling `Oui()` with an object will instrument it.